Chalarangelo/30-seconds-of-python/snippets/wrap_function.md

 ---
-title: wrap_function
+title: closures
 tags: object-oriented-programming,intermediate
 firstSeen: 2021-09-30T22:38:06+0530
 ---

-Wraps a function to separate configuration arguments from variable arguments.
+Demonstrates closures to separate configuration arguments from variable arguments.
 Enables repeated use of the same function with same arguments without any external library like `functools`.

 ```py